squillo/n-gineers-start-here/README.md

 Finally, we needed a language -> parser -> interpreter -> gateway design pattern that has a proven track record of growth and adoption.

 ### Is N Lang hard to learn?
 Subjectively no. It's a new mindset to learn, but it is specifically human-readable and is often familiar.
-It's designed around the concept that small simple systems make complex systems work.
+It's designed around the concept that small simple systems make complex systems work and ideal small systems are highly reusable.
 To do this, the language uses blocks, properties, and attributes to compose large systems from small systems.

 ### Why would I use N Lang?
-There are several reasons to use N Lang, particularly any time you have data and need to express it as an information model, operation model, or configuration / orchestration model with a singled unified language.
+There are several reasons to use N Lang, particularly any time you have data and need to express it as an information model, operation model, or configuration / orchestration model with a single unified language and then take action with it.

-#### Configuration Model
+#### Orchestration / Configuration Model
 - If you are already using a process like Infrastructure as Code, then you already know the advantages of configuration & orchestration repeatability coupled with version control for infrastructure.
 N Lang is the missing utility that extends those capabilities into service creation, integration, and recombination.
 Additionally, it's HCL compatible, so you can use it just like you would Terraform.

 #### Operational Model
 - If you have an Internal Development Platform, N Lang is a perfect way to integrate and unify millions of services.
 - If you've built APIs before and want make them faster, more maintainable, more reliable, and more secure.
+- If you have complex operations such as data-pipelines or CQRS, then modeling and interpreting them in an N Lang framework will greatly increase speed, reliability, maintainability, and security.

 #### Information Model
 - If you are using a Content Management System (CMS), then structuring your data using N Lang can create powerful CMS replacements.
 - If you have several types of data or APIs that changes data shape frequently, then N Lang will be your new best friend.
+- If you have unstructured data in a data warehouse, N Lang can be used to convert into data shapes
+- If you have databases with shifting schemas, N Lang can describe schema evolutions and help transform data between evolutions.

 ### What would I use N Lang for?
-N Lang is specifically designed for highly productive data-structuring and modeling expressions.
-This could be used for service creation, integration, and recombination that scales.
+N Lang is specifically designed for highly productive data-structuring and modeling expressions for action.
+This could be used for everything from service creation, integration, and recombination that scales.
 It's specifically well suited to create, connect, and transform data while handling change or the faulty nature of networks.

 ### What is an N-gineer?
 An N-gineer is someone that writes N Lang programs.
-We use a special name for them because N Lang programming is a combination of so many disciplines.
+We use a special name for them because N Lang programming is a combination of several disciplines.

 ### What is an N Lang program?
-N Lang programs are interpreted programs written in N Lang that create, connect, and recombine services.
+N Lang programs are interpreted programs written in N Lang that create, connect, and recombine data.

 ### How do I learn to write an N Lang program?
 The best way to learn is by starting with the [N Lang Tutorial Series](https://github.com/squillo/n_tutorials).
 You could also learn all the ins and outs of N Lang by referring to the [N Lang Specification](https://github.com/squillo/n).